ivaylopg/MixedRealityStudio/README.md

     * Interaction and imagination
     * Graphics quality vs speed of prototyping
     * What can you leave up to the user?
+* "Tech for Me vs Tech for You"
+    * technology as design process for the artist/creator VS technology as final deliverable/medium for the user
+    * Using AR/VR as tools for the "Generalist"
 * Vive recap
     * Summarize concepts and workflow
 * Catch-up/recap as needed